-Everyday Pasta Sauce with Ground Beef and Chickpeas has been a regular in our 2020 meal rotation.
-We have managed to keep ground beef in the freezer along with plenty of pasta, chickpeas and tomatoes in the kitchen.
+Everyday Pasta Sauce with Ground Beef and Chickpeas has been a regular in our meal rotation for several years.
+We typically have some local ground beef in the freezer along with plenty of pasta, chickpeas and tomatoes in the kitchen.
 Those ingredients serve as the foundation for this easy, hearty recipe.
 You can also make this recipe with ground turkey.
+We’ve come back to update the recipe to feature it with an excellent Merlot from L’Ecole No. 41.
+Disclosure: the featured wine was provided as a complimentary sample by the winery as part of #MerlotMe month observances.

 What makes this recipe work